pleonova/pleonova.github.io/_posts/2020-05-16-shelter-in-place.md

 What is interesting, though not really surprising if I think about it more, is how much variability I had before.
 I definitely had a handful of days where I got fewer steps in than I do now, but I would "make up for it" on the weekend (that's how exercise works, right).
 Ultimately, those "make up" days, at least time wise (not accounting for intensity), didn't really make up for the other days.

 Since I have gotten a bit tired of walking, I've recently started to add a bit more variety to my activities (and intensity to my occasional workouts), I have started cycling and, having watched enough Youtube videos, actually feel confident enough to give some of them a try ([Chris Heria](https://www.youtube.com/channel/UCaBqRxHEMomgFU-AkSfodCw), [Natacha Oceane](https://www.youtube.com/channel/UCjfG0dyMUiqKleUnkX6zBrA), [MadFit](https://www.youtube.com/channel/UCpQ34afVgk8cRQBjSJ1xuJQ) and [MrandMrsMuscle](https://mrandmrsmuscle.com/pages/workouts) ).
-I am curious to see the difficulty of my workouts, which I take a closer look at in a future post.
+I am curious to see the variations of difficulty of my workouts, which I will take a closer look at in a future post.

 Hopefully some of these new habits stick around after we return to some level of normalcy, but who knows, this might be the new normal for a while.